w-lfchen/FOP-2223-HXX-Student-My-Solutions/README.md

 # FOP-2223-HXX-Student-My-Solutions
 My solutions to the worksheets.
-Will post the points they yielded me.

 ---
 Disclaimer: Cloning/forking this project will result in it not working as I am simply copying the main and test directories, all dependencies are missing.